"Open access (OA) literature is digital, online, free of charge, and free of most copyright and licensing restrictions."

 Articles available in OA repositories are typically a version of an article that is published or will be published in a scholarly journal (a "preprint" or a "postprint" of an article), but not necessarily so.
 A preprint is an author draft, and a postprint is a peer-reviewed version of the article before final publication.

-An example of an Institutional Repository (IR): Institutional Repository at the University of Florida (IR@UF)
+An example of an Institutional Repository (IR): The University of Tampa Institutional Repository

 Browse the Directory of Open Access Repositories (Open DOAR) for a full list.